evilcyber.com

 If you buy from the links above and pay for the board, you spend the following for your home workout exercises: $60 for the dumbbells, $40 for the door-mounted pull-up bar, $5 for the board – a total of $105.
 If we assume that you also buy a good pair of running shoes for $50 and put down $10 for the jump rope, then we are at $165.

-When you are a beginner, these $165 will get you through at least your first year of working out, perhaps even the second.
+As a beginner, these $165 will get you through your first year of working out, perhaps even the second.
 After that all you have to do is buy some extra plates for your dumbbells, which will approximately cost another $50.
 Compare that to $600 per year for a gym membership or $3,500 for a home gym workout station.
-The latter isn’t even ideal for a beginner or intermediate trainee, who are better advised to stick with free weights.
+The latter isn’t even ideal for a beginner or intermediate trainee, who should stick to free weights.

-If you have absolutely no money to spend, it’s still no reason to worry.
-Your individual home workout equipment can be whatever provides a resistance to work against.
+If you have absolutely no money to spend, you can still work out.ย Your individual home workout equipment is whatever provides a resistance to work against.
+All you have to do is improvise a little more.
 Here are some tips on that.

 Pull-up bar picture courtesy of Drew Stephens.
 Jump rope picture courtesy of US Navy.